About USC Gould

-About USC Gould

 Please share USC Gould commencement photos and stories with #GouldGrad.

-The ceremony and reception will take place rain or shine.
-If the weather is so inclement as to be dangerous, a rain plan will go into effect.
+The ceremony will take place rain or shine.
+If severe or inclement weather is at risk of becoming hazardous, a rain contingency plan will go into effect.
 Details of the rain plan will then be posted on the law school website and an email will be sent to all graduates.
-If you have questions regarding inclement weather prior to event day, contact the law school Events Office at 213-740-3841.
+If you have questions regarding inclement weather prior to event day, contact the law school Events Office at firstname.lastname@example.org.

 USC's Main Commencement Ceremony

-The USC main commencement ceremony is open for all 2022 law school graduates.
-It will take place in Alumni Memorial Park on Friday, May 13, 2022 and begins at 8:30 a.m.
+The USC main commencement ceremony is open for all 2023 law school graduates.
+It will take place in Alumni Memorial Park on Friday, May 12, 2023 and begins at 8:30 a.m.
+PT.
 Further information regarding the main ceremony can be found here.

 You are not required to attend the University ceremony, but if you are a JD student and would like to participate in the main ceremony, please contact the law school Events Office at email@example.com to register.
 G&IP students who would like to participate in the main ceremony may email firstname.lastname@example.org to register.

 Please note: The University has allocated a set number of seats for each school.
 Students must line up and walk in together as part of the ceremony if they would like to sit with their school and classmates.
 No late or walk-up seating will be allowed in the designated school seating areas on the morning of the event.